 Note while VAR.S ignores text and logicals passed into as cell references, it will evaluate logical values, and text representations of numbers hardcoded directly as arguments.
 In other words, VAR.S will ignore FALSE when it appears in a range like A1:A10, but will evaluate FALSE when it is provided as an argument.

 Related Support Forum Posts

-- VAR.S assumes that the column refers to a sample of the population.
+- VAR.S assumes that its arguments are a sample of the population.
 If your data represents the entire population, then compute the variance by using VAR.P.